 Basic EHR Features and Functions

 Like a paper medical record, EHRs document patient information and medical histories.
 This documentation serves multiple functions, including providing a comprehensive record of patient care to support future decision-making, facilitating continuity of care across visits and clinicians, and providing support for diagnoses, care plans, and medication or other orders.
 However, the core EHR functions go beyond those of a paper medical record.
-The basic features and functions of EHRs include the following:
+The basic functions and features EHRs include the following:

-- Manage patient information: Capture and manage patient demographics, patient history, problem lists, medication lists, clinical documents, laboratory and test results, clinical notes, and external clinical documents.
+- Manage patient information: EHRs capture can manage patients’ clinical and personal information.
+This includes patient demographics, insurance information, medical history, problem lists, medication lists, clinical documents, laboratory and test results, clinical notes and external clinical documents.

-- Guide patient care: Capture and manage patient-specific care plans, provide appropriate guidelines and protocols, and support clinical decision-making.
+- Guide patient care: EHRs support the development of patient-specific care plans, help providers adhere to appropriate guidelines and protocols and support clinical decision-making.

-- Facilitate communication and education: Generate and record patient-specific instructions, support secure electronic communication between providers and between patients and providers, and identify appropriate educational or support resources for patients, families, and caregivers.
+- Facilitate communication and education: EHRs generate and record patient-specific care instructions, support secure electronic communication between providers and between patients and providers and identify appropriate educational or support resources for patients, families and caregivers.

 - Health information and data